CJSoldier/whitepawcat/README.md

 - cannot print string contains non-ascii characters using webview_debug,print it in Java or in js.
 - just pass the value GetStringUTFChars function returned to js, it won't be gibberish(long story)
 - be careful of strings that contain backslash(long story)
-- cannot use `window.open` to open new windows/tabs in webview(macos)
+- cannot use `window.open` to open new windows/tabs in webview
 - cannot use Ctrl+C/S/V in webview(macos)
 - cannot use `<input type="file"/>` in webview(macos)